A guide to seeing Portland on a Budget: Nob Hill (NW 23rd Avenue)

 If you’re looking for a treat to take home, head over to Moonstruck Chocolate Café and pick out a custom box of truffles.
 They also make a mean mocha!

 If you find yourself out late and in need of sustenance, walk over to Santa Fe Taqueria on NW 23rd.
-During regular hours you can enjoy a taco plate with beans, chips, and pico de gallo for just $5.
+During regular hours you can enjoy a taco plate with beans, chips, and pico de gallo for a cheap price.
 After 11pm, everything on the menu is HALF PRICE.
 They offer a ton of different meat options, but I always get the Carnitas!

 Phew!
 That is a lot of budget-friendly advice to dole out in one go.
-Take some time to do your research and make plans to come to Portland.
+Take some time to do your research and make plans to visit Portland.
 You’ll be glad you did!